WesternGamer/CustomLoadingBackgrounds/README.md

 ## How to add Custom Images

 NOTE: Only `.png` files are accepted.
-Any other files not ending in `.png` will be ignored.
+Any other files not ending in `.png` will be ignored. `.PNG` will not work.

 1. Go to `C:\Users\[Your Username]\AppData\Roaming\SpaceEngineers\LoadingScreenBackgroundImages`.
 2. Paste your images here.
 File name does not matter; file name must end in `.png`.